Zhang-VISLab/Zhang-VISLab.github.io/_pages/about.md

 ---

 # Recent News
 * 06/10/2021.
-Invited as an Associate Editor for [International Robotics & Automation Journal (IRATJ)](https://medcraveonline.com/IRATJ/).
+Invited as an Associate Editor for [International Robotics & Automation Journal](https://medcraveonline.com/IRATJ/).
 * 05/17/2021.
 One paper was accepted to **PAMI**.
 * 02/25/2021.
-Invited as a member of Topic Editors for [Journal of Imaging](https://www.mdpi.com/journal/jimaging/).
+Invited as a Topic Editor for [Journal of Imaging](https://www.mdpi.com/journal/jimaging/).
 * 02/23/2021.
 One paper was accepted to **IEEE Robotics and Automation Letters**.
 * 02/19/2021.
 Guest editor for special issue on [Collective Behavior Analysis and Graph Mining in Social Networks 2021](https://www.hindawi.com/journals/complexity/si/486242/) in [Complexity](https://www.hindawi.com/journals/complexity).
 * 01/28/2021.
 Welcome **Yuping Shao** to join our lab!